-Shaffer et al., 2004; Alvarez-Solas et al., 2010; Marcott et al., 2011).
-Based on their very distinctive sedimentological characteristics, Heinrich events have often been regarded as dynamically different from other DO interstadial/stadial transitions.
-However, given the fact that both were accompanied by (i) large-scale oceanic

-15 changes (Fig. 2), (ii) IRD layers (Fig. 1) and (iii) similar global teleconnections, we hypothesize that Heinrich events and DO events are part of a continuum of variability that is generated through ice sheet/AMOC interactions.
+Based on their very distinctive sedimentological characteristics, Heinrich stadials (HS) have often been regarded as dynamically different from other DO stadial-interstadial transitions.
+However, given the fact that both Heinrich and DO stadials were accompanied by (i) large-scale oceanic changes (Fig. 2), (ii) IRD layers (Fig. 1) and (iii) similar global teleconnections, we hypothesize here that Heinrich and DO stadials are part of a continuum of variability that is generated through ice-sheet-driven AMOC changes.